Giant water main break floods a dozen blocks in Philadelphia

 At least five people have been rescued from their homes

-Numerous homes and basements were flooded in Southwest Philadelphia due to a significant water main break on Wednesday morning.
+Numerous homes and basements were flooded in southwest Philadelphia due to a significant water main break on Wednesday morning.

 At least five people have had to be rescued from their homes, according to reports from NBC10.

-The 48-inch water main broke and the spill covered the Kingsessing area around 56th Street and Springfield Avenue at around 6am, and has left some cars submerged.
+The 48-inch water main broke and the spill covered the Kingsessing area around 56th Street and Springfield Avenue at around 6am, and left some cars submerged.

-A deputy fire chief at the scene said that people were being told to evacuate the area and authorities have taken some temporary shelters due to freezing temperatures.
+A deputy fire chief at the scene said that people were being told to evacuate the area and authorities have taken some to temporary shelters due to freezing temperatures.
 Outside temperatures at night are in the region of 28°F (-2°C) in the area.

 “Water levels are down in Kingsessing after water main break, but many sidewalks remain icy and extremely slippery.
 I have seen a number of slips and falls this morning,” said reporter Katherine Scott for ABC Channel 6, Action News.